mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 end
 ```

 The lowercase city name is used as key.
-The logic is quite simple: if restaurants corresponding to a key can be found in the cache (ie. value is not nil) they are returned.
+The logic is quite simple: if restaurants corresponding to a key can be found in the cache (i.e. value is not nil) they are returned.
 If the cache doesn't contain restaurants for a certain city, they will be fetched with the method <code>get_places_in(city)</code>, saved into cache and returned to the method caller.

 If you do a search for New York beer restaurants twice in a row, you'll see that the answer will be returned much faster the second time.